tanjieling0/tp/docs/DeveloperGuide.md

 The person can be categorized into three roles: `Client`, `Supplier`, and `Employee`.
 These classes extend the base `Person` class and encapsulate various role-specific functionalities and attributes, improving the application's ability to cater to a diverse range of user interactions.

+The `Person` class is extended by three other classes, each with their own additional attributes:

+* `Client` Subclass contains `products` attribute of type `Products`, representing the products associated with the client, and contains `preferences` as a `String`, detailing client-specific preferences.

+* `Supplier` Subclass contains `products` attribute of type `Products`, which lists the items supplied, and holds `termsOfService` of type `TermsOfService`, outlining the agreement with the supplier.

+* `Employee` Subclass includes a `department` attribute of type `Department`, signifying the department the employee belongs to, has a `jobTitle` attribute of type `JobTitle`, representing the employee's official title, and features `skills` of type `Skills`, indicating the competencies of the employee.

 #### Overview

 * **Client**: Represents a customer, associated with products and preferences.